alex-bellon/wikipedia/README.md

 - [Coppersmith's attack](https://en.wikipedia.org/wiki/Coppersmith%27s_attack) - a class of cryptographic attacks on the public-key cryptosystem RSA based on the Coppersmith method.
 - [Coppersmith method](https://en.wikipedia.org/wiki/Coppersmith_method) - a method to find small integer zeroes of univariate or bivariate polynomials modulo a given integer.
 - [Cryptographic attacks](https://en.wikipedia.org/wiki/Category:Cryptographic_attacks) - a method for circumventing the security of a cryptographic system by finding a weakness in a code, cipher, cryptographic protocol or key management scheme.
 This process is also called "cryptanalysis".
+- [Cryptovirology](https://en.wikipedia.org/wiki/Cryptovirology) is a field that studies how to use cryptography to design powerful malicious software.
 - [Differential Cryptanalysis](https://en.wikipedia.org/wiki/Differential_cryptanalysis) - Differential cryptanalysis is a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions.
 - [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) - a method of securely exchanging cryptographic keys over a public channel.
 - [ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption) - an asymmetric key encryption algorithm for public-key cryptography which is based on the Diffie–Hellman key exchange.